 Counterparty risk is managed using a wide-ranging limit system by means of which we limit risk concentrations.
 The counterparty risk arising from derivatives is addressed by taking account of termination risk.
-We have reduced counterparty risk by practicing collateral management in this segment over many years, as agreed not only with banks but also with selected institutional clients.
+We have reduced counterparty risk by practising established collateral management in this segment, which can include further counterparties as required.
+This form of ongoing collateralisation of OTC transactions is practised not only with banks but also with an ever-broader base of institutional clients.